Leonardo Domenici

 Leonardo Domenici (born 12 July 1955) is an Italian politician.
 He served as Mayor of Florence from 1999 to 2009.

 Biography

 Leonardo Domenici was born in Florence in 1955, later graduating in moral philosophy from the University of Florence.

 Political life

 Domenici started his political career in 1976.
-He joined the ‘’Federazione Giovanile Comunista Italiana’’ (Italian Youth Communist Federation) at the age of 15, and was elected Florence city councilor in 1990 as member of the Italian Communist Party, serving until 1995.
+He joined the ‘’Federazione Giovanile Comunista Italiana’’ (Italian Youth Communist Federation) at the age of 15, and was elected Florence city councilor in 1990 as member of the Italian Communist Party (PCI), serving until 1995.

 He was elected MP in 1994 and re-elected in the following elections in 1996.
 He spent a lot of time working for the “Institutional Affairs” commission at the Italian Chamber of Deputies, dedicating his efforts in the reforms of Regions and local institutions.

 As Mayor of Florence

 Guiding a centre-left coalition, on 13 June 1999, he was elected Mayor of Florence at the first round and, on 27 June 2004, was elected again for a second term.

 He was the Chairman of ANCI, the national association of Italian municipalities (2000-2009), and a member of the Bureau of the Committee of the Regions (2008-2009).

 Domenici awarded Dante Alighieri the city's highest honour and revoked the sentence on the poet from 1302 which stated that he would be executed if he set foot in the city again.